rust-lang/blog.rust-lang.org/posts/2018-12-21-Procedural-Macros-in-Rust-2018.md

 operator!)

-By using `TokenStream` to communicate with procedural macros, the compiler is able to add new syntactical language features while also being able to compile and work with older procedural macros.
+By using `TokenStream` to communicate with procedural macros, the compiler is able to add new language syntax while also being able to compile and work with older procedural macros.
 Let's see now, though, how we can actually get useful information out of a `TokenStream`.